honeycombio/opentelemetry-collector-workshop/README.md

 ## Gitpod

-GitPod is the recommended for this workshop as it provides a working environment without the hassle of setting up your own demo environment.
+Gitpod is the recommended for this workshop as it provides a working environment without the hassle of setting up your own demo environment.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/honeycombio/opentelemetry-collector-workshop/tree/wip.alayshia)
 ### Usage